FabianaCampanari/FabianaCampanari/README.md

 ## 🧘🏻 Professional Focus:

-I seek to integrate my knowledge in Graphic Design, Front-End Development, and soon, in Quantum Computing, to create innovative and impactful solutions in the digital world.
+##### I seek to integrate my knowledge in Graphic Design, Front-End Development, and soon, in Quantum Computing, to create innovative and impactful solutions in the digital world.
 I am enthusiastic about the possibilities that this combination of skills can provide and eager to contribute to projects and teams that share this vision.

 ## 👀 Future Objectives:

-My goal is not only to become a standout professional in the Front-End Development field but also to be part of the constantly evolving movement in Quantum Computing.
-Through continuous education, hard work, and collaboration with other technology enthusiasts, I hope to drive innovation and contribute to the advancement of science and computing to humanity.
+##### My goal is not only to become a standout professional in the Front-End Development field but also to be part of the constantly evolving movement in Quantum Computing.
+Through continuous education, hard work, and collaboration with other technology enthusiasts.

+##### I hope to drive innovation and contribute to the advancement of science and computing to humanity.

 #